pgmesa-storage/chess_app/README.md

 1. Moves that checks the enemy king
 2. Moves that captures an enemy piece

-This project also has implmented the RSA public_key exchange between the clients through the sever in case you want to add user profile features with personal information that you want to be encrypted, but it is not used in the project because there is no personal information to hide.

 I really encourage you to play and deploy your own server for creating a basic online chess app on the internet (read sections below for this step)

 In game board image      |  Enemy king in check